VasyaIT/GOLD_Chat-GPT/README.md

 # GOLD_Chat-GPT
+# @gold_gpt_bot
-Fully asynchronous telegram bot Integrated with the OpenAI API is also asynchronous
++ Fully asynchronous telegram bot
++ Integrated with the OpenAI API is also asynchronous
++ Built-in translation system, using google translate